cutthroat78/Language-Learning-Resources/Template.md

 - [ELP]() - Endangered Languages Project page on [Language]
 ## Writing System
 - [Omniglot](https://www.omniglot.com/writing/[Language].htm) - A website that has information on writing systems, languages, information about the (native) people who speak the language and other resources
+## Keyboards
+- [Keyman](https://keyman.com/) - A website with over 2,000 keyboard layouts and works on Windows, Mac, Linux, Android, iOS and it can be used on the [web](https://keymanweb.com/)
 ## Websites
 - [Native Languages of the Americas Website](https://www.native-languages.org/) - A website by a small non-profit organization dedicated to the survival of Native American languages, particularly through the use of Internet technology.
 Typically, has links to , guides, word lists, information on culture and history and other resources
 ## Apps